gitbra/pwic/README.md

 - Optionally but definitively write random characters in the secret salt `PWIC_SALT` in `pwic_lib.py` with a text editor
 - Make sure that the subfolder `db/` is writable
 - Initialize the SQLite database: `python pwic_admin.py init-db`
-- Create a new project: `python pwic_admin.py create-project --help`
+- Create a new project `demo` for the user `admin`: `python pwic_admin.py create-project demo "Demo project" admin`
 	- The default password of the users is `initial` as defined in `PWIC_DEFAULT_PASSWORD`.
-- Define the global and project-dependent variables, at least `base_url`: `python pwic_admin.py set-env --help` (details available in the help page)
+- Define the global and project-dependent variables: `python pwic_admin.py set-env --help`
+	- The variable `base_url` should be updated once.
+	- More variables are explained in the embedded Pwic's help page.
 - Run the server: `python pwic.py`
-	- The bind address `0.0.0.0` and port can be modified in the command line if you need a public exposure for your server
+	- The bind address `0.0.0.0` and the port can be modified in the command line.
+This is required to expose your Pwic server to the public after you have made the correct configuration.
 - Open your browser at `http://127.0.0.1:8080`

-If you intend to change the cascading style sheets (CSS), you need SASS:
+If you intend to change the default cascading style sheets (CSS), you need SASS.
+Note that overriding the default CSS is possible in the options by linking to custom CSS files, which does not necessarily require SASS.

 - Install Node.js: `apt-get install node`
 - Install the dependencies: `npm install -g sass`
 - Adapt the templates in `templates/` and the SASS files in `static/`
-- Compile the CSS files:
+- Compile Pwic's CSS files:
 	- `sass --no-source-map --style=compressed static/styles.sass static/styles.css`
 	- `sass --no-source-map --style=compressed static/styles_dark.sass static/styles_dark.css`

-Note: overriding the default CSS is possible in the options by linking to custom CSS files, and then you won't need SASS.

 ## Support